MalasadaTech/thruntellisearch-learning/01 - WebInjects/00 - Intro.md

 ## Web Injects
 Web injects describe bad guy stuff where the threat actor injects malicious code into a compromised site.
 It could be to trick the victim into downloading malware, or it could also be used to steal the victims credit card info.
-We will learn about the former.
+We will learn about tracking the former.

 ## TA2726, ZPHP/SmartApeSG, LandUpdate808